microsoft/TemplateStudio/contributing.md

-# Contributing to UWP Community Template Generator
+# Contributing to Windows Template Studio

-The foundation of **UWP Community Template Generator** is get a developer's File->New Project experience up and going as fast possible.
+The foundation of **Windows Template Studio** is get a developer's File->New Project experience up and going as fast possible.

 A developer should be able to quickly and easily add features, pages, and have a solid foundation to start with.
 The starting code and XAML will be best practices, follow design guidelines and be commented to help aid in enabling everything a developer to get started and understand **why** something is like it is.